Dual-route hypothesis to reading aloud: Acquired surface dyslexia

-Surface dyslexia is also semantically mediated.
-Meaning that there is a relationship between the word and its meaning and not just the mechanisms in how it is pronounced.
+Surface dyslexia is also semantically mediated, meaning that there is a relationship between the word and its meaning and not just the mechanisms in how it is pronounced.
 People with surface dyslexia also have the ability to read words and non-words alike.
 This means the physical production of phonological sounds is not affected by surface dyslexia.

 The mechanism behind surface dyslexia is thought to be involved with the phonologic output of the lexicon and is also often attributed to the disruption of semantics.
 It is also hypothesized that three deficits cause surface dyslexia.
 The first deficit is at the visual level in recognizing and processing the irregular word.
 The second deficit may be located at the level of the output lexicon.
 This is because patients are able to recognize the semantic meaning of irregular words even if they pronounce them incorrectly in spoken word.
 This suggests the visual word form system and semantics are relatively preserved.
 The third deficit is likely related to semantic loss.

-While surface dyslexia can be observed in patients with lesions in their temporal lobe, it is primarily associated with patients who have dementias.
-Such as Alzheimer's or fronto-temporal dementia.
+While surface dyslexia can be observed in patients with lesions in their temporal lobe, it is primarily associated with patients who have dementias, such as Alzheimer's or frontotemporal dementia.
 Surface dyslexia is also a characteristic of semantic dementia, in which subjects lose knowledge of the world around them.

 Treatments for surface dyslexia involves neuropsychological rehabilitation.
-The aim of the treatment is to improve the operation of the sub lexical reading route, or the patient's ability to sound out new words.
+The aim of the treatment is to improve the operation of the sub-lexical reading route, or the patient's ability to sound out new words.
 As well as the operation of the visual word recognition system, to increase the recognition of words.
 On a more micro level, treatment can also focus on the ability to sound out individual letters before the patient goes on to increasing the ability to sound out entire words.